gekkekoe/esphome-ecodan-hp/README.md

 # Fork of ESPHome Ecodan heatpump
 The source for it is in: https://github.com/gekkekoe/esphome-ecodan-hp

-This one contain customization for mine specific use case.
+This one contains customization for mine specific use case.